The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Here's Bart Stupak.

-Last night on Greta Van Sestran's show on the Fox News Channel, she said, has Chairman Waxman said, don't worry, you're gonna get the language that'll satisfy you.
+Last night on Greta Van Susterin's show on the Fox News channel, she said, as Chairman Waxman said, don't worry, you're going to get the language that'll satisfy you.

 Chairman Waxman's very concerned about my language, but he's also very concerned we don't have the votes.